 Margarine as opposed to butter.
 In some of the one bowl mixers margarine straight out of the refrigerator works because of it’s water content and having a softer texture in cakes.
 I don’t substitute my older recipes calling for margarine because of that.
 Water content is important in these older recipes and they have been developed around using margarine, not butter.
 I don’t use margarine that much, but when I do it is for the recipe calling for it.
 I do not change that out.
 So I can’t guarantee that sub would work in my recipes calling for margarine.

 Icing: The amount of icing here should be enough, but if you are one of those people that prefers a real think layer of icing, then you may want to double the recipe.
 I find what I have here is just the right amount and I put more in between the layers than I do on the top.
-Don’t ask me why I do that, but again, these are easy recipes here on Mrs. Shecky and you can do as you please to make yourself happy because that is what being in the kitchen is all about.
+Don’t ask me why I do that, call me crazy, but again, these are easy recipes here on Mrs. Shecky and you can do as you please to make yourself happy because that is what being in the kitchen is all about, that yummy happiness.

 Thanks for stopping into my kitchen and don’t forget to